 The Township will consider the health and integrity of the natural features or ecological functions for which an area is identified, due to single, multiple or successive development or site alteration activities when reviewing planning applications and undertaking public works.
+This may include consideration of the impacts of a changing climate.

-The diversity and connectivity of natural features in an area, and the long-term ecological function and biodiversity of natural heritage systems, should be maintained, restored or, where possible, improved, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features.
+The diversity and connectivity of natural features in an area, and the longterm ecological function and biodiversity of natural heritage systems, should be maintained, restored or, where possible, improved, recognizing linkages between and among natural heritage features and areas, surface water features and ground water features.